 Along with good self-management, an attitude of curiosity and a willingness to explore are all-important to becoming a highly successful college student.
-Perhaps in high school you had little choice about the subjects you took, but Notre Dame’s schools and colleges offer you a veritable intellectual candy store of subjects to choose from within the framework of your University requirements.
+Perhaps in high school you had little choice about the subjects you took.
+Notre Dame’s schools and colleges offer you a veritable intellectual candy store of subjects to choose from within the framework of your Core requirements.
 All of these courses, many of them not part of a high school curriculum, build skills and interests that will serve you well no matter what you choose to do once you leave the University.
-You may be surprised by what you find if you use your options within your First Year Requirements as opportunities to try something new.
 Remember, there is not always a one-to-one correspondence between majors and careers.
-You should consult your First Year advisor as you consider what your future might be after you complete your first year at Notre Dame and leave the First Year of Studies for your next academic home, the School of Architecture, the College of Arts and Letters, the Mendoza College of Business, the College of Engineering, or the College of Science.
+You should consult your first-year advisor as you consider what your future might be after you complete your first year at Notre Dame.

 Fall semester advising appointment

-As a student in the First Year of Studies, you have been assigned an academic advisor who will assist you in planning your academic program, provide information about the University’s resources and college life.
-Life as a Notre Dame student is very demanding.
-A good working partnership with a First Year advisor is a key factor in making a successful transition to our scholarly community.
+As a first-year student, you have been assigned an academic advisor who will assist you in planning your academic program and provide information about the University’s resources and college life.
+Life as a Notre Dame student is demanding.
+A good working partnership with your first-year advisor is a key factor in making a successful transition to our scholarly community.
 You are encouraged to schedule an appointment and meet with your first-year advisor during the first weeks of the semester.
 To schedule an advising appointment, go to firstyear.nd.edu/appointment.

-Over the next nine months, your First Year advisor will work closely with you to ensure that you have a coherent educational plan for your four years at the University.
+Over the next nine months, plan to work closely with your first-year advisor to ensure that you have a coherent educational plan for your four years at the University.
 Your advisor will also help you define your aspirations and values and learn how to use your skills and abilities to achieve them.